 Sacramento Construction Accident Attorneys

-- Slip and Falls: fall from stairwells, scaffolding or roofs (generally from unsafe working conditions)
+- Slip and falls from stairwells, scaffolding, or roofs

-- Power tool accidents (personal protective equipment is not worn)
+- Power tool injuries (personal protective equipment is not worn)

-- Equipment malfunction and defective product, machine or tool
+- Equipment malfunction (defective product, machine, or tool)

 - Inadequate safety precautions